 – How can a company like Zyfra help industrial companies during the Covid-19 pandemic to improve production?

 – In the days of “Industry 4.0”, it is already quite allowable to ask the question how digitalization will help to overcome crisis.
 Industrialists are not all ready yet to change over to full automation of production.
-Economic effect of introduction of modern controllers or appearance of robotic installation in a shop can, in the beginning, amount to only fractions of per cent, therefore it is easier to rely on old proven machines and workers.
-Under conditions of pandemic of dangerous virus, the picture appears to be quite different.
-Robots cannot be ill and do not infect people, therefore quarantine on the shop floor can become an impetus for implementation of robotics.
+Economic effect of the introduction of modern controllers or appearance of robotic installation in a shop can, in the beginning, amount to only fractions of a percent, therefore it is easier to rely on old proven machines and workers.
+Under conditions of the pandemic of dangerous virus, the picture appears to be quite different.
+Robots cannot be ill and do not infect people, therefore quarantine on the shop floor can become an impetus for the implementation of robotics.
 Industrial Internet of Things (IIoT) technologies are becoming current, due to which various equipment can interact with each other without people participating in this.

 One of our European customers, a lifting and transporting equipment manufacturer, has managed to reduce the negative effect of the COVID-19 pandemic with the help of a monitoring system to complete strategically important orders in time.
 The company has managed to set priorities and redistribute its orders depending on their urgency while also keeping some machines in off mode.
-It helped to move 25% workers to remote working without sacrificing total output of production.
+It helped to move 25% of workers to remote working without sacrificing the total output of production.

-Of course, there is always possibility to stop a plant or a factory operation.
-But in metallurgy industry such a decision is equal to close off.
+Of course, there is always the possibility to stop a plant or a factory operation.
+But in the metallurgy industry, such a decision is equal to close off.
 Blast furnace, because of steelmaking process peculiarities, is working continuously throughout its service life – from construction stage to overhaul or closing.
-Therefore, projects of construction of autonomous factories or mines where participation of people in production process is minimized, unmanned vehicles run about factory or open-pit mine, and technical equipment operators can reside in several dozens or hundreds kilometers from the enterprise now seem not so fantastic.
+Therefore, projects of construction of autonomous factories or mines where participation of people in production process is minimized, unmanned vehicles run about factory or open-pit mine, and technical equipment operators can reside in several dozens or hundreds of kilometers from the enterprise now seem not so fantastic.

-Time of crisis is always characterized by lack of proven information, therefore, it is becoming vitally necessary to have exact vision of current situation in your own company.
+Time of crisis is always characterized by lack of proven information, therefore, it is becoming vitally necessary to have an exact vision of the current situation in your own company.
 Today, data on production volumes, equipment condition, forced downtime are already successfully collected by automated technological and production process management systems based on artificial intelligence technologies.
 Afterwards, Big Data processing technologies help to analyze the information collected and make necessary management decisions while being anywhere.
 Equipment digital monitoring is simply rising the company’s production capacity.
 Meanwhile, product output can be controlled precisely taking into consideration external conditions, which fact is also of significance.

-– How will the current global crisis shape the future of digitalization of industries, military industry in particular?
+– How will the current global crisis shape the future of the digitalization of industries, military industry in particular?

 Furthermore, we suppose that transition to “limited manning production” will be accelerated.
-Equipment and personnel monitoring system actually performs tasks of remote people communication with each other.
+Equipment and personnel monitoring system actually performs tasks of remote people to communicate with each other.
 If we run through all tasks we will see this.
 Let’s take for example a machine operator.
 Now he has got digital place.
 He can call any service, get shift task, account for shift task.
 To do this, a foreman does not need anymore to gather all operators personally around himself and give everybody written or oral task as before.
 A foreman does not need to walk around machines and supervise everybody.
 Now, he does not need to run, he sits at his working place and watches how each worker is working, and whether a worker fulfills a plan or not.
 A foreman is able to contact with a worker.
-The same relates to shop manager, to administrative body and to a general director.
+The same relates to the shop manager, to the administrative body, and to the general director.
 Thanks to digitalization, it can be easily seen who, how and where is working.

 We analyzed why there has been no really deep implementation of the systems so far.
 This is because life did not force us yet!
 Of course, for a shop manager it is easier and more comfortable to gather fellow-workers, whom he has not seen for the whole day, at a kick-off meeting and to talk for two hours about life, instead of examining circular or linear chart.
 But today it’s impossible as he has already got a tool which can be used without collecting anybody at all.
 And eventually, even while staying at home.
 We have already got it.